xdxxxdx/VSDS-Tech-Docs/docs/quickstart.md

 ### Setup an LDES Server

-- Create a local `docker-compose.yml` file with the content below. **TODO: add extra information about the configuration!!!!**
+- Create a local `docker-compose.yml` file with the content below.
 ```yaml
 version: '3.3'
 services: